Dabbling in Jet Lag

 1. Convenient Public Transportation

-Public transportation in France is incredibly convenient.
+The public transportation system in France is incredibly convenient.
 Trains and buses are frequent, and, for the most part, reliable.
 Not only that but monthly passes and one-way tickets are very affordable.
 There are even applications where you can get special offers and discounts.

 But the best part is, your employer is obligated to pay 50% of your monthly expenses.
 Even though it’s only for the route you use to go to work, it’s still a huge savings!